 - What is the impact of sugar substitutes on blood glucose?

-These are just a few sample questions that might arise for someone who has Type 1 diabetes or knows someone who does.
+These are just a few questions that might arise for someone who has Type 1 diabetes or knows someone who does.
 Students who have Type 2 diabetes or know someone with Type 2 diabetes may be interested in similar questions.
-While both Type 1 and Type 2 are related to the body's production and use of insulin, Type 1 diabetes is an autoimmune disease in which the body no longer makes insulin and requires insulin injections.
+While both Type 1 and Type 2 are related to the body's production and use of insulin, Type 1 diabetes is an autoimmune disease in which the body no longer makes insulin and requires insulin.
 Type 2 diabetes is a progressive disease in which cells do not respond to insulin as they should.
 Type 2 diabetes can sometimes be managed through lifestyle changes but may also require insulin.

 The Value of Personal Interest

 At Science Buddies, we know that students who choose projects that tie in with areas of personal interest are more likely to enjoy the science project experience and may go on to explore further or even to consider careers in STEM.
 Whether a student has diabetes or has a family member or friend with diabetes, students with a personal connection to diabetes often have special interest in related science projects.
 With the curated collection of Diabetes Science science and engineering projects, Science Buddies supports, encourages, and enables meaningful hands-on student STEM.

 The following projects and resources may inspire student exploration related to diabetes: